Supacrafter/SeniorSeminarGame/README.md

 This is the code for my senior seminar project.

 All my self-made assets will be in __Assets__/__\_Project__ directory
-- All hand written code is in the Scripts folder
+- All code is in the Scripts folder